cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    eval $(terraform output --raw prometheus_dashboard)
    ```

-   If successful, the Prometheus dashboard should be available at `http://localhost:50001` and you can view the configured alerts for CloudBees CI.
+   If successful, the Prometheus web service is available at `http://localhost:50001` and you can view the configured alerts for CloudBees CI.
+Additionally, check _Status_ > _Targets_ shows targets in `UP` status.

 3. Issue the following command to access Grafana dashboards at `localhost:50002`.
 For the username, use `admin` and set the password using the `global_password` terraform variable: